Admissions Frequently Asked Questions

 Is financial aid available?

-All applications are considered for departmental teaching assistantship or research assistantship.
+All applications are considered for departmental teaching assistantship or research assistantship, and almost all doctoral students are fully-funded.
 No additional application is necessary.
 No applicant will be considered for financial aid until the application is complete and the applicant has been admitted.
 For more information, visit the Office of Financial Aid website.

 Aside from a bachelor’s degree in engineering or related field, are there other prerequisites?